ferndot/django-channels-handlers/README.rst

 .. image:: https://travis-ci.com/joshua-s/django-channels-handlers.svg?branch=master
     :target: https://travis-ci.com/joshua-s/django-channels-handlers

-Django Channels, without the Pain 💊
+Django Channels consumers, without the Pain 💊

+`django-channels-handers` is an abstraction for Django Channels that makes it easy to implement elegant protocols without having to worry about the communication layer.

 Requirements